NoobToast/home-lab-documenation/designing-your-network.md

 Suricata is an open-source IDS/IPS that monitors network traffic in real time to detect and block malicious activity.
 Using deep packet inspection and rule sets like Emerging Threats, it identifies exploits, scans, and malware before they reach your devices.
 In IDS mode, it alerts you to suspicious traffic; in IPS mode, it actively blocks it.
 Suricata integrates with Wazuh and Elastic Stack for log analysis and visualization, providing a powerful, automated layer of defense.

+### Network Antivirus – ClamAV

+ClamAV is an open-source antivirus engine that scans files, emails, and network traffic for malware using frequently updated signature databases.
+It integrates with mail servers and tools like Wazuh or pfSense to provide an extra layer of protection, catching threats that slip past perimeter defenses.

+## Eventual Additions

+### Network Monitoring – Netdata

+Netdata is a lightweight, real-time monitoring tool that visualizes system and network performance through an interactive dashboard.
+It tracks CPU, memory, disk, and network usage with second-by-second updates, integrates with Wazuh or Prometheus, and helps identify bottlenecks or anomalies instantly.

 ### SIEM – Wazuh

 Wazuh is an open-source SIEM platform that centralizes security monitoring across endpoints, servers, and network devices.
 It detects intrusions, malware, and policy violations in real time, alerting administrators through a unified dashboard.
 Integrated with Elastic Stack and OSSEC, Wazuh provides scalable, automated threat detection and compliance visibility for both home and enterprise setups.